 What We Do

-For more than 35 years Heartland Center for Behavioral Change has helped people rebuild their life through reentry services and substance use disorder treatment services.
+For 40 years Heartland Center for Behavioral Change has helped people rebuild their life through reentry services and substance use disorder treatment services.
 HCBC programs employ trained professionals, including program managers, counselors, case managers, community and peer support specialists to enhance the efforts of the criminal justice and behavioral health systems in protecting communities and rebuilding lives.

 At HCBC we know that resisting the urge to drink or use drugs is not easy, even when the pain and loss is great.
 But by resolving to let go and ask for help, you can recover from addiction and reclaim your life.
 We’ve helped thousands of others do it.
 It all begins with your decision to call us.
 When you do, we will tailor a program to meet your individual needs.
 We can help you deal with the physical, emotional and social difficulties of early sobriety, and help you to plan for a life free of alcohol or drugs.